kiartaariq-blog/kiartaariq-blog.github.io/content/blog/apache-kafka-2.md

 ---
-title: Test Post
+title: How not to Kafka
 author: Taariq Nazar
-image: cover.jpg
 layout: blog
-createdAt: 01-06-22
+createdAt: April 4th 2023
-description: First post about something small
+description: "This post will be about what Apache Kafka is and a simple implementation using Apache Kafka with Python."
+tags: [Tutorial, Python, Apache Kafka]

 ---